zteater/Kepler-22b/README.md

 https://github.com/zteater/Terra-Force/assets/8954363/25031c24-9ff1-4fd2-a071-ec090cdc3f43

 ## Overview
-In a desperate struggle for survival, Earth finds itself besieged by unyielding alien forces.
-As humanity's final bastion of defense, you must seize control of a formidable laser cannon to fend off the extraterrestrial invaders.
+In the year 2107, Earth has been ravaged by war and dwindling resources.
+Faced with imminent extinction, humanity establishes a remote colony on Kepler 22b.
+However, the aliens who already occupy the planet are determined to defend their territory to the death.
+Known as the Krell, they will have none of humanity's attempts at peaceful coexistence and relentlessly assail the colony.

-Upgrade your weaponry and defenses between waves to boost your firepower and fortify against the relentless alien onslaught.
-Be warned, these extraterrestrial adversaries are determined and will stop at nothing to conquer Earth.
+As the colony's defenses begin to crumble under repeated attacks, you must take command of a powerful laser cannon and fend off the unyielding assault of the alien forces.

-The fate of humanity rests in your hands.
-Are you prepared to step up and save the world?
+The fate of humanity hangs in the balance.

 ### Gameplay Features
 - Harness powerful weapons and employ strategic tactics to protect Earth.